 Of course, the absence of bright lines is common whenever the government introduces new rules.
 Bright-lines tend to emerge from regulatory agency decisions and court rulings on disputed claims.
 What is necessary right now is a good faith effort to comply with the new guidance.
 You can demonstrate that good faith by taking reasonably prudent steps to understand the new guidance and to bring your company into compliance.
 This means consulting a knowledgeable source, such as Breon & Associates, retraining your staff on the changes, and setting a workable timeline that meets the deadlines.

 Contact Breon & Associates in Harrisburg and Williamsport

 Consult Breon & Associates For knowledgeable guidance on new accounting requirements from seasoned professionals.
-With offices in Harrisburg and North Central PA, Breon & Associates provides business, accounting and tax services throughout Pennsylvania.
+With offices in Harrisburg and South Central PA, Breon & Associates provides business, accounting and tax services throughout Pennsylvania, New York, North Carolina and Florida.
 Call us at 1-888-516-8476 or 717-273-8626, or contact one of our offices online to schedule an appointment.

 415 Market Street, Suite #205

 3461 Market Street, Ste 101